learn-co-curriculum/phase-3-mock-code-challenge-freebie-tracker/README.md

 For this assignment, we'll be working with a Freebie domain.

-As developers, when you attend hackathons, you'll realize they hand out a lot of freebies!
-Let's make an app for developers that keeps track of all the swag they obtain.
+As developers, when you attend hackathons, you'll realize they hand out a lot of free items (informally called *freebies*)!
+Let's make an app for developers that keeps track of all the freebies they obtain.

 We have three models: `Company`, `Dev`, and `Freebie`